presprog/kirby-seo-plugin/upgrade.md

 ```

 ## Panel
-The tab is now called SEO instead of Meta so it's purpose is more clearly communicated.
+The tab is now called SEO instead of Meta to communicate its purpose more clearly.

 ## JSON-KD / Company info